 One of the goals of the VHPD to provide grants to grantees that will serve the increasing number of female veterans and veterans with families with a single head of household.
 The VHPD program is designed to identify, reach, and assist the needs of those veterans and help them regain and maintain housing stability.

-The VHPD is offered through collaborative efforts of HUD, VA, and DOL, demonstrates emphasis in three critically important areas for veterans; housing, veterans’ benefits, and employment training and search.
-The program offers short and medium term housing assistance with security deposits, rent, rental and utility arrearages, case managements to community-based supportive services that include child care and other family services.
+The VHPD is offered through collaborative efforts of HUD, VA, and DOL, which demonstrates emphasis in three critically important areas for veterans; housing, veterans’ benefits, and employment training and search.
+The program offers short and medium-term housing assistance with security deposits, rent, rental and utility arrearages, case management to community-based support services that include child care and other family services.

 HUD-VASH and VHPD programs are developed for homeless Veterans.
 They are the end beneficiaries of grants given under those two programs.
 Therefore eligible Veteran families must include a Veteran.

-The Veterans have to meet the general definition of homeless individual – a lack of fixed, regular and adequate nighttime residence, or who use sleeping accommodation not appropriate for such purpose as bus or train station, or abandoned building, or living in shelter designated to provide temporary living arrangements only.
-There are other eligibility requirements specific to each program and area and they can be found by contacting local PHA or local VA Homeless Program administrator.
+The Veterans have to meet the general definition of the homeless individuals – a lack of fixed, regular and adequate nighttime residence, or who use sleeping accommodation not appropriate for such purpose as bus or train station, or abandoned building, or living in shelter designated to provide temporary living arrangements only.
+There are other eligibility requirements specific to each program and area and they can be found by contacting local PHA or local VA Homeless Program administrators.